Prior-free cosmological parameter estimation of Cosmicflows-4: Method

-It is noted that \cref{eq:dcosint} assumes a flat Friedman-Lemaitre-Robertson-Walker cosmology.
-This is the minimal assumption we can make on the cosmological model since the relationship between redshift and distance necessarily depends on the density of the universe.
-The Hubble parameter $H_0$, as well as the density parameter $\Omega_M$ are not explored by our forward model.
-Instead, their respective influences on the results are discussed in \cref{sec:results} and \cref{app:omega_m}.
+The Hubble parameter $H_0$ and the density parameter $\Omega_M$ were not explored by our forward model.
+Instead, their respective effects on the results are discussed in \cref{sec:results} and \cref{app:omega_m}.
+We note that \cref{eq:dcosint} makes assumptions on the background cosmology, which are further discussed in \cref{sec:dis}.

-Once these calculations have been carried out, the likelihood function can be constructed, namely the ensemble of proposed values of the distance moduli can be compared with the observed values and their errors.
-The distance moduli errors are assumed to be normally distributed around the mean value and independent of each other, which is the standard approach \citep[\eg{}][]{Hoffman2021, Boruah2021, Valade2022, Tully2023}.
-The likelihood over all the reconstructed distance moduli is expressed as the exponential product of the difference between the observed distance modulus and the proposed one, divided by the error on the distance modulus:
+After these calculations were carried out, the likelihood function was constructed, namely, the ensemble of proposed values of the distance moduli were compared with the observed values and their errors.
+The distance modulus errors were assumed to be normally distributed around the mean value and independent of each other, which is the standard approach \citep[\eg{}][]{Hoffman2021, Boruah2021, Valade2022, Tully2023}.
+The likelihood over all the reconstructed distance moduli is expressed as the exponential product of the difference between the observed distance modulus and the proposed one, divided by the error on the distance modulus,

-The observational model described above is similar to that of \citet{Valade2022}.
-The core difference between the methods lies in the prior distribution: while the \citet{Valade2022} assumed a \LCDM prior and a matter power-spectrum, here, we set a flat prior on the velocity field, that is